 Commissioned works include a quiet fury for the New Zealand Symphony Orchestra, flutter for Orchestre de Flûtes Français, piégé par le bruit de fond for the Institut International de Musique Electroacoustique de Bourges, 4 Alan Roberts Films for the New Zealand Film Archive, and fierce angel for 175 East.

-for symphony orchestra and live electronics, 10m
+for orchestra and live electronics, 10m

 for piano trio